-Despite its allure as a destination for countercultural mental controls.
-47 Undoubtedly, Laing was a major influence in experimentation, the desert is also a hostile environment.
-Ant Farm experienced this first hand in January 1971 when they were invited by Whole Earth Catalog founder Stewart Brand to demonstrates maximum opacity and prevents solar access, erect a 50-by-50 foot pneumatic enclosure and two geodesic while its counterpart on the right illustrates a 50% transmis- domes in Saline Valley, California for the production of the sion of sunlight.
-The appearance of Davies's arm and hand "Truth, Consequences" supplement.51 Their air-inflated vinvl enclosure, a transparent single-membrane, featured a second semi-inflated opaque white roof to deflect the sun.
-In addition, a giant cable net was designed to counteract uplift with tie-downs. prowess and curiosity can be seen in drawings of the role of air.
-Attempts to respond to the extreme temperatures that ranged pressure in cylindrical pneumatic chambers to modulate the from 106 degrees to freezing, coupled with the unusually high winds, ultimately failed.
-As a result, the catalog supplement was assembled in Brand's airstream trailer home shared with his wife.
-Lois.
-The pillow's failure demonstrated the limitations of air dominant counter-cultural narrative that pneumatics were structures and converted Brand from a pneumatic advocate to
+Despite its allure as a destination for countercultural experimentation, the desert is also a hostile environment.
+Ant Farm experienced this first hand in January 1971 when they were invited by Whole Earth Catalog founder Stewart Brand to erect a 50-by-50 foot pneumatic enclosure and two geodesic domes in Saline Valley, California for the production of the "Truth, Consequences" supplement.51 Their air-inflated vinyl enclosure, a transparent single-membrane, featured a second semi-inflated opaque white roof to deflect the sun.
+In addition, a giant cable net was designed to counteract uplift with tie-downs.
+Attempts to respond to the extreme temperatures that ranged from 106 degrees to freezing, coupled with the unusually high winds, ultimately failed.
+As a result, the catalog supplement was assembled in Brand's airstream trailer home shared with his wife, Lois.
+The pillow's failure demonstrated the limitations of air structures and converted Brand from a pneumatic advocate to a skeptic virtually overnight.
+52

-Coincidentally, as Ant Farm was packing up their plastic some oddball inflatable environments, some experimental solar collectors and desert survival suits for ourselves".53 He continues.
+Coincidentally, as Ant Farm was packing up their plastic pillow in defeat, Chrysalis was headed to the desert to test their pneumatic experiments.
+As Davies explains, "In the spirit of Dune, the first eco-novel of the 1960s, we decided to build some oddball inflatable environments, some experimental solar collectors and desert survival suits for ourselves".
+53 He continues,